pookleblinky/PookRPG/henchpeople/teamwork.md

 The person who shows up the most times in friendly contexts, you get a +2 toward.
 Others who show up Friendly more often than Foe, get +1.
 PC's who are more Foe than Friend, get a -1.
+This stat is increased by cooperating with other players as mentioned below.

 # Basic Questionnaire